-Before the exchange, the old skid and any left-overs of the old bonded skid/glue needs to be removed.
+Before the exchange, the old skid and any remnants of the old bonded skid/glue need to be removed.

-Information from the aircraft manufacturer or STC holder needs to be observed to avoid damages to the skid or installation area.
+Information by from the aircraft manufacturer or STC holder needs to be observed to avoid damage to the skid or installation area.